jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 === LDP

 @ldp is a set of rules that allow you to create a simple RESTful interface mimicking an operating system's file structure.
-Within a @ldp interface, each @http resource returns @rdf triples that either describe some resource, or describe some collection that contains other @rdf resources.
+Within an @ldp interface, each @http resource returns @rdf triples that either describe some resource, or describe some collection that contains other @rdf resources.
 @fig:ldp-container-example shows an example @ldp container.
-A @ldp interface allows CRUD operations through the @http methods.
+An @ldp interface allows CRUD operations through the @http methods.

 #figure(
   text-example[